 Blue Hope Research Award

-We’re looking for sponsors and donors to support this and other critical research initiatives.
-To learn more, contact Nicole Sheahan, Corporate Outreach and Fundraising Director, at (202) 628-0123 ext.
+We’re looking for sponsors to support critical research initiatives.
+To learn more, please contact Nicole Sheahan, Vice President of Development, at (202) 628-0123 ext.
 103 or email@example.com.